pcfreak30/skyd/doc/api/index.html.md

 curl -A "Sia-Agent" -u "":<apipassword> "localhost:9980/daemon/constants"
 ```

-Returns the some of the constants that the Sia daemon uses.
+Returns the some of the constants that the Skynet daemon uses.

 ### JSON Response
 > JSON Response Example